OpenBfS/UncertRadio/docs/doc_files/special_methods/monte_carlo.rst

 estimate and its associated standard uncertainty are calculated as arithmetic mean and standard deviation, respectively.
-At present, with this method only quantities having normal, rectangular or triangular distributions can be considered.
+At present, with this method only quantities having normal, rectangular or triangular distributions can be considered

-`Obtaining MC distributions and statistics derived of it in detail <#obtaining-mc-distributions-and-statistics-derived-of-it-in-detail>`__
+(see :ref:`obtaining mc distributions and statistics derived of it in detail`).

 The great advantage of this method is that partial derivatives with respect to the independent quantities are not needed!